stevenhggns/Buckley_Lab_SIP_project_protocols/CsCl_fractionation/CsCl_fractionation.md

 ### Setting up the fraction recovery system

-* Take up mineral oil in 20 ml syringe.
+* Take up MilliQ H<sub>2</sub>O in 20 ml syringe.
 * Remove as much air from the syringe as possible.
 * Connect the HPLC tubing to the 20 ml syringe.
 * Put syringe on the pump and secure.
-Turn on the pump.
+Turn on the syringe pump.
 * Attach a 21 G needle to the other end of the HPLC tubing.
-	* Place a rubber spacer on the needle (needed for stabing tube later).
+	* Place a rubber spacer on the needle (needed for stabing the cfg tube later).
 	* Suspend the needle upwards.
-* Press "run" on the syringe pump to move the oil by 100 ul, or "run" + "-->" to fast forward the oil.
+* Press "run" on the syringe pump to move the water by 100 ul, or "run" + "-->" to fast forward the water.
-	* Fill the tubing with oil until the oil is dripping out of the
+	* Fill the tubing with water until the water is dripping out of the needle.
+	* Pump speed: __12 ml / hour__
+		* ~115 seconds needed per fraction when using a 21 G needle
 * Make sure to prepare the following (timing is important during the fractionation):
 	* 96 well fraction recovery plates
 		* Label the recovery plates
 	* A stand to suspend the plates
 	* The refractometer
-	* A pipette and enough tips
+	* A P10-pipette and enough tips
-	* Enough cut 21 G needles (just needle shaft: __~0.75???__ inch long)
+	* Enough cut 21 G needles (just needle shaft: __~7/8__ inch long)
+	* A lab notebook for recording measurements

-### Fractionation (NEEDS REVISION)
+### Fractionation

 * Remove two tubes from the ultracentrifuge at a time using the forceps in the box.
 	* If more tubes are still in the ultracentrifuge: keep the other tubes spinning.